manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 **Recoverability**: If all parties start Recover *after* some party outputs a value from Broadcast then all parties will output this value in the Recover.

 #### Observe that:
-1. The Broadcast may not terminate.
+1. Broadcast may not terminate!
-2. Recover may return a non-$\bot$ value, even if no party has output a value during broadcast!
+2. Recover may return a non-$\bot$ value, even if no party has yet output a value during Broadcast!
-3. Recover may return $\bot$, even if some party outputs the value from broadcast!
+3. Recover may return $\bot$, even if some party outputs the value from Broadcast!

 *Exercise 1: Write down three detailed executions, each one highlighting one of the observations above.*